AnarchyNinetyNine/wsl-setup-hadoop-spark/README.md

 ## 📬 Contact

-For questions, suggestions, or issues, please open an issue on the [GitHub repository](https://github.com/AnarchyNinetyNine/wsl-setup-hadoop-spark/issues) or contact the maintainer "Idris Elgarrab" at [franckenstein999@.com].
+For questions, suggestions, or issues, please open an issue on the [GitHub repository](https://github.com/AnarchyNinetyNine/wsl-setup-hadoop-spark/issues) or contact the maintainer **Idris Elgarrab** at [franckenstein999@.com].

 Happy data processing! 🚀